maplibre/font-maker/README.md

 ## Caveats

 If the MapLibre renderer does not find a matching codepoint in the current font, it will skip display of that character.

+See @wipfli's [Text Rendering in MapLibre guide](https://github.com/wipfli/about-text-rendering-in-maplibre) for details on the drawbacks of mapping 1 codepoint to 1 glyph.

 ### CJK (Chinese, Japanese, Korean) text